shalemrajkumar/awesome-computational-neuroscience/readme.md

 - Fundamentals of Computational Neuroscience

 ### Ebooks
+- [Neuronal Dynamics](https://neuronaldynamics.epfl.ch) - Open-access electronic textbook that covers computational and theoretical neuroscience.
+Provided by École Polytechnique Fédérale de Lausanne (EPFL).
+- [Computational Neuroscience](https://mrgreene09.github.io/computational-neuroscience-textbook/) -open textbook written by students of Computational Neuroscience at Bates College.
 - [Neuroscience Online](http://nba.uth.tmc.edu/neuroscience/m/index.htm) - Open-access electronic textbook and interactive courseware covering neuroscience in depth.
 Provided by the Department of Neurobiology and Anantomy at the University of Texas Medical School at Houston.
 - [Computational Cognitive Neuroscience](https://grey.colorado.edu/CompCogNeuro/index.php/CCNBook/Main) - Text which provides an in-depth introduction to the main ideas in the computational cognitive neuroscience, a field which aims to understand the brain by using biologically based computational models.
-- [Neuronal Dynamics](https://neuronaldynamics.epfl.ch) - Open-access electronic textbook that covers computational and theoretical neuroscience.
-Provided by École Polytechnique Fédérale de Lausanne (EPFL).
 - [Andy's Brain Book](https://andysbrainbook.readthedocs.io/en/latest/) - Book companion to [Andy's Brain Blog](https://www.andysbrainblog.com/).
 Provides an introduction to working in a Unix environment, fMRI analysis, and commonplace neuroimaging tools and topics.
 - [NiPraxis](https://textbook.nipraxis.org/intro.html) - Textbook for the [NiPraxis course](https://nipraxis.org/), covers fundamental concepts in neuroimaging analysis and how they relate to the wider world of statistics, engineering and computer science.
 Learn how to work with data and code to get a deeper understanding of how fMRI methods work, how they can fail, how to fix them, and how to develop new methods.